paragoner1/crisis-companion/HACKATHON_SUBMISSION.md

 - **Brand Positioning**: Positions Solana Mobile as the "safety-first" mobile platform

 ### **Default App Strategy:**
-- **Pre-installed on All Seeker Devices**: Crisis Companion should be a default app on every Solana Mobile Seeker device
+- **Pre-installed on All Seeker Devices**: Solana SOS should be a default app on every Solana Mobile Seeker device
 - **Always-On Emergency Response**: Users don't need to download or configure anything - emergency assistance is always available
 - **Unique Selling Proposition**: "The only mobile device that can save your life"
 - **Market Differentiation**: Sets Solana Mobile apart from Apple, Samsung, and other competitors